HeyitsSupro/E-commerce_Warehouse_Location_Optimization/README.md

 | `T` | 34 hrs | Max delivery time |
 | `speed` | 40 km/h | Average vehicle speed |

+## Report
+A detailed project report covering the methodology, mathematical formulation, and results is available in `warehouse_optimization_report.pdf`.

 ## This was a collaborative academic project.